KomeOlomu/alx-low_level_programming/0x00-hello_world/README.md

  C - Hello, World

-Write a script that compiles a C file but does not link.
+1) Write a script that compiles a C file but does not link.

+2) Write a script that generates the assembly code of a C code and save in an output file.